lbdyck/whoson/README.md

 WHOSON is a TSO command, written in REXX, that will generate a report of all, or selected, TSO and SSH users on all the systems within the SYSPLEX.

+Will also work as an OMVS Shell command.

 ## Installation

 Copy the exec into a library in your SYSEXEC, or SYSPROC, allocated libraries.

+For use under OMVS copy the exec into OMVS and then `chmod +x whoson`.

 ## Dependencies: